skahdidev/glowyglasses/README.md

 ---

 ## Installing
-drag the glowyglasses folder into your chrome extensions page.
+drag the minerva-chrome folder into your chrome extensions page.

 ---